ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 ![MiniProject Intro Photo](kkgms_MPLTTS.png)
 ## Research
-Content for the Quiz
+* Content for the Quiz.
-File handling
+* File handling.

 ## Cost and Features
 The quiz contains a file handling algorithm, where the questions are stored in a *.csv* file.

 A score of the contestant is generated and a minimum criteria is to be passed to clear the quiz.

 ## Defining Our System